-All faculty, staff and current students MUST complete the First Time User Setup process above for your account(s) in order to have the ability to change your password using this NEW Password Reset system.
+All faculty, staff and current students MUST complete the Password Reset Registration process below for your account(s) in order to have the ability to change your password using the Password Reset system.

 First Time User Setup for Faculty, Staff, Emeriti and Current Students

 - Click Password Registration to register your account with the Password Reset system.

 - You will need to know your current SU password in order to complete the Password Registration process.